 Hamish Clark & Kyle Thompson

-Foot of the Wither Hills in Dry Hills Estate, south east of Blenheim.
+The foot of the Wither Hills in Dry Hills Estate, south-east of Blenheim.

 Soils: Deep, vigour-moderating clay.